Skip to main content

 1 mentions Positive Neutral Negative

-The monetization aspect of the game is negatively impacted by poor advertising, which has hindered its success and potential for a sequel.
+The game's monetization strategy was negatively impacted by poor advertising, which ultimately hindered its success and potential for a sequel.

 Buy Sudeki